 The Common Tern, an endangered species in Vermont and threatened species in New York, is a bird conservation success story in the Basin.
 The Common Tern Recovery Project, a joint effort of Audubon Vermont and Vermont Fish and Wildlife Department, has increased adult numbers on Lake Champlain by 300% since 1988.

-On Lake Champlain cormorants have been nesting on Young Island, Mud Island in Panton, Bixby Island, Shad, Popasquash, and Four Bothers Islands.
-They like to nest on islands where they are more protected from humans and other predators.
-Double crested cormorants were added in 1972 to the list of species protected by the federal 1918 Migratory Bird Treaty Act.
-However, a ruling by the USFWS now allows certain population controls for the Lake Champlain region in areas where cormorants damage fisheries, vegetation and other birds.
-On Young and Four Brothers Islands cormorant guano has caused extensive defoliation which has negatively affected the nesting habitat for other birds like the black crowned night heron, cattle egret, great egret, snowy egret, and great blue heron.
+On Lake Champlain cormorants have been nesting on Young Island, Mud Island in Panton, Bixby, Shad, Popasquash, and Four Bothers Islands.
+They like to nest on islands to be more protected from humans and other predators.
+On Young and Four Brothers Islands cormorant guano has caused extensive defoliation that has negatively affected the nesting habitat for the black crowned night heron, cattle egret, great egret, snowy egret, and great blue heron.

-In 2003, the USFWS ruled that cormorant management in Lake Champlain was allowed in areas where the birds damage fish, vegetation, and other birds.
-Methods used to reduce cormorants and protect other nesting birds include egg oiling and destruction of eggs and nests, lethal control of adults, harassment, and grid netting island areas to deter nesting.
+In 1972 double-crested cormorants were added to the list of species protected by the federal 1918 Migratory Bird Treaty Act.
+However, in 2003, the USFWS ruled that cormorant management in Lake Champlain was allowed in areas where the birds damage fish, vegetation, or other birds.
+Methods used to reduce cormorants and protect other nesting birds include egg oiling and destruction of eggs and nests, lethal control of adults, harassment, and grid netting to deter nesting.
 Populations on the islands fluctuate with the intensity of management efforts.
-While cormorants negatively impact other birds, management has helped: caspian tern nesting pairs have risen from one in 2001 to 50 in 2007; the common tern has also benefited from these efforts.
+While cormorants negatively impact other birds, management has helped.
+Caspian tern nesting pairs have risen from one in 2001 to 50 in 2007.
+The common tern also has benefited from cormorant control.

 Ninety-three species of fish have been identified in the Lake Champlain Basin, with 78 native and 15 non-native species.
 About twenty of these species are actively sought by anglers, including large and smallmouth bass, walleye, northern pike, chain pickerel, brown bullhead, channel catfish, yellow perch, lake trout, landlocked Atlantic salmon, rainbow (steelhead) trout, brown trout, and rainbow smelt.
 At present, ten species found in the Basin are classified as endangered or threatened by New York, Vermont, or Québec.

 The Lake Champlain Fisheries Technical Committee, a sub-committee of the Lake Champlain Fish and Wildlife Management Cooperative, released a new Strategic Plan for Lake Champlain Fisheries in 2010.
-This new plan highlights goals for the fish community and the Lake Champlain fishery, including a framework to develop and guide fishery management programs for the Lake and its tributaries.
-In addition, the new plan provides a review of the history of fishery management in the basin, guiding principles, a suite of management actions and information priorities to help management agencies achieve these goals.
-Management actions will strive to prevent new introductions of invasive species and suppress current populations of nuisance species.
+This plan highlights goals for the fish community and the Lake Champlain fishery, including a framework to develop and guide fishery management programs for the Lake and its tributaries.
+In addition, the plan provides a review of the history of fishery management in the basin, guiding principles, a suite of actions, and information priorities to help management agencies achieve these goals.
+Management actions include efforts to prevent new introductions of invasive species and suppress current populations of nuisance species.

 Five fish hatcheries or fish culture stations operate in the Lake Champlain Basin.
-These operations help to rehabilitate fish populations and expand the range of desirable fish.
-New York DEC, Vermont Fish and Wildlife Department, and the US Fish and Wildlife Service all maintain fish stocking programs in Lake Champlain and its tributaries, including: rainbow trout, lake trout, brown trout, and landlocked Atlantic salmon.
-Several of the hatcheries are open to the public.
+These operations help to rehabilitate fish populations and expand the ranges of desirable fish.
+New York DEC, Vermont Fish and Wildlife Department, and the US Fish and Wildlife Service all maintain fish stocking programs in Lake Champlain and its tributaries, including rainbow trout, lake trout, brown trout, and landlocked Atlantic salmon.
+Several hatcheries are open to the public.
 Contact the hatcheries directly for more information.

 Ed Weed Fish Culture Station